Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 cish

-system auth max-live-users show
+system-auth max-live-users show

 system auth max-live-users set <8192-32768>

-b) Computers must be in AD domain
+b) Computers must be in the AD domain

 In such a scenario, Sophos Client Authentication Agent is the solution.
 Details of Client Authentication Agent is available at https://support.sophos.com/support/s/article/KB-000038465

-c) NAT is not supported
+c) NAT isn’t supported

-d) Windows server core edition is not supported
+d) Windows server core edition isn’t supported

 Kevin Kuphal has provided a workaround: